w-y-li/w-y-li.github.io/_pages/about.md

 Welcome to my personal website!

 I am Wenyu Li, you can also call me Wind.
-I am now a third year undergraduate of South China University of Technology and also a visiting student at Prof. Yue Zhang's lab in Westlake University, Hangzhou, China.
+I am now a third year undergraduate of South China University of Technology at Guangzhou, China, and you can find my CV [here]('WenyuLi_CV.pdf').

 My research has primarily centered on information retrieval and text comprehension, leveraging advanced NLP techniques to bridge interdisciplinary domains.
 As I deepen my exploration of Large Language Models (LLMs), my goal is to expand my research to encompass a broader spectrum of LLM applications, moving beyond the realms of information understanding and retrieval.